aodhanlutetiae/dj/bar.md

 ![pic zero](/images/walkthroughs/wtvz0.png)

 <br />
-Copy the rows (either **Edit**/**Copy** in the menu or CMD + C. Add a new sheet using the **+** in the bottom left.
+Copy the rows (either **Edit**/**Copy** in the menu or CMD + C / CTRL + C. Add a new sheet using the **+** in the bottom left.
 Paste the copied rows into the new sheet.

 In this new Sheet, clean up the data:
-- Remove the 'Year' column (right click + Delete) all the cells repeat the same thing '2019'
+- Remove the 'Year' column (right click + 'Delete column') since all the cells repeat the same thing, '2019'
 - Simplify the column names (for example: company, number of bags, proceeds (£))
 - Hide the decimal points from the proceeds column
-- Simplify the names of the retailers where you think it's a good idea
+- Simplify the names of the retailers ('Poundland Limited' as 'Poundland' for example)

 Now in **File**, choose **Download** and **Comma-separated values** and save the file somewhere on your computer.